Most volatile flame war ignitor ever:

 Pfft.
 That’s nothing.

-Can a cat ride a skateboard?
+Can a cat ?

 Best punk rock band name ever.